A Guide to Business Process Management (BPM)

 Businesses are liable to tunnel vision and often stick with the same way of process management even though it isn’t the best.
 This can lead to missing out on new and innovative technologies that competitors are turning to.

-Over time, BPM will only get more complex as additional methods of business process management emerge.
+Over time, BPM will only get more complex as additional methods emerge.
 Failing to adopt new ways of working will leave bottlenecks in place that can adversely affect the outcome of other business processes.

 - Lack of integration options